-- most healthcare staff who have symptoms of a respiratory infection are no longer asked to test for COVID-19 - healthcare staff who test positive for COVID-19 are no longer required to have two negative lateral flow tests for COVID-19 before they return to work - healthcare staff whose job primarily involves providing direct care to inpatients who are severely immunosuppressed, should take a lateral flow test if they develop symptoms of a respiratory infection, in line with locally decided protocols
+- most healthcare staff who have symptoms of a respiratory infection are no longer asked to test for COVID-19 - healthcare staff who test positive for COVID-19 are no longer required to have two negative lateral flow tests for COVID-19 before they return to work

-&lt;sup>1 See for example, s3(2) Health and Safety at Work Act 1974 (as amended), s4(2) of the Personal Protective Equipment and at Work Regulations 1992, and the Health and Safety at Work Order 1978 in Northern Ireland.
+1 See for example, s3(2) Health and Safety at Work Act 1974 (as amended), s4(2) of the Personal Protective Equipment and at Work Regulations 1992, and the Health and Safety at Work Order 1978 in Northern Ireland.
 Further information about health and safety is available from the Health and Safety Executive and also the Health and Safety Executive for Northern Ireland.

-&lt;sup>2 NB Review of current UK public health guidance and profession guidance is good CPD for osteopaths and meets the requirements of Theme A: Communication and patient partnership; B: Knowledge, skills and performance; C: Safety and quality and D: Professionalism of the Osteopathic Practice Standards healthcare staff whose job primarily involves providing direct care to inpatients who are severely immunosuppressed and who have a positive COVID-19 test should return to work in line with locally decided protocols.
+2 NB Review of current UK public health guidance and profession guidance is good CPD for osteopaths and meets the requirements of Theme A: Communication and patient partnership; B: Knowledge, skills and performance; C: Safety and quality and D: Professionalism of the Osteopathic Practice Standards

-&lt;sup>3 See standards C5 and D1 of the Osteopathic Practice Standards
+3 See standards C5 and D1 of the Osteopathic Practice Standards